golang/oauth2/README.md

 }
 ```

+## Policy for new packages

+We no longer accept new provider-specific packages in this repo.
+For
+defining provider endpoints and provider-specific OAuth2 behavior, we
+encourage you to create packages elsewhere.
+We'll keep the existing
+packages for compatibility.

 ## Report Issues / Send Patches

 This repository uses Gerrit for code changes.
 To learn how to submit changes to